angular/angular/aio/content/guide/upgrade.md

 <code-example path="upgrade-lazy-load-ajs/src/app/app-routing.module.ts" header="src/app/app-routing.module.ts">
 </code-example>

-When your application matches a route that needs AngularJS, the AngularJS app is loaded and bootstrapped, the AngularJS routes match the necessary URL to render their content, and your application continues to run with both AngularJS and Angular frameworks.
+When your application matches a route that needs AngularJS, the AngularJS application is loaded and bootstrapped, the AngularJS routes match the necessary URL to render their content, and your application continues to run with both AngularJS and Angular frameworks.

 ## Using the Unified Angular Location Service